-The only major moves in the stock market come from major news announcements like quarterly reports, or in the case of VW above, a scandal.
+The only major moves in the stock market come from major news announcements like quarterly reports or in the case of VW above, a scandal.
 It’s not all bad news though, and this kind of stability can be very well suited for a patient swing trader uninterested in quick profits, but one who would rather invest for the future.

 There’s also the problem of timing because the stock market isn’t a 24/7 market – you have to trade a particular stock when the exchange is open.
-This means that, in order to buy or sell a UK stock, you have to wait until the London Stock Exchange is open, which is only a brief 8-hour window.
+This means that to buy or sell a UK stock, you have to wait until the London Stock Exchange is open, which is only a brief 8-hour window.
 Some traders may not like this if the exchange is in a different time zone, but you can still make it work if you’re committed.

 Competition between Forex brokers and the lower risks have lowered the costs of trading in the Forex market.
 Spreads and commissions are very low and leverage is very high, allowing traders to take part with only a small investment.
-You won’t get this same comfort in the stock market, because the main participants are investment banks, hedge funds and private equity firms.
-To participate, you will need a sizeable capital to start off with, and you can only expect a small amount of leverage from your broker.
+You won’t get this same comfort in the stock market, because the main participants are investment banks, hedge funds, and private equity firms.
+To participate, you will need a sizeable capital to start with, and you can only expect a small amount of leverage from your broker.
 In addition, the broker is also going to deduct a commission from all your trades, and that might also be significant.

 My take on stock trading

-Finally, I would never advise anyone not to participate in the stock market if they wanted to, as long as you keep the precautions mentioned above in mind.
-If you’re a full-time trader, then I should advise you to trade the stock market part-time, or for hedging, while also trading Forex, because the volatility of the stock market may not be enough to bring you the profits you need in time to pay your monthly bills.
+Finally, I would never advise anyone not to participate in the stock market if they wanted to, as long as they keep the precautions mentioned above in mind.
+If you’re a full-time trader, then I should advise you to trade the stock market part-time or for hedging, while also trading Forex, because the volatility of the stock market may not be enough to bring you the profits you need in time to pay your monthly bills.

 This is a quick video that explains the stock market in a nutshell, just to recap what we've learned: